rathaur-hr/ServerMonitoringTool/README.md

 A lightweight, agentless server monitoring tool built using Python and deployed on **Amazon Web Services (AWS)**.

 This project monitors key Linux system metrics such as CPU usage, memory utilization, uptime, and service health.
-It automatically sends email alerts using AWS SES when predefined thresholds are exceeded.
+It automatically sends email alerts using AWS SES in Every 5 minutes.

-Designed to simulate real-world **DevOps monitoring and alerting systems**.
+Designed to simulate real-world **Monitoring and Alerting systems**.

 ---